 Keep a clean driving record.
 Tickets or accidents will send rates climbing even higher.
-After your teen is licensed, continue monitoring his or her skill behind the wheel and intervene with coaching if you spot problems.
+After your teen is licensed, continue monitoring their skills behind the wheel and intervene with coaching if you spot problems.

-Choose a safe car.
-Generally, the safer the car, the less it costs to insure.
+- Generally, the safer the car, the less it costs to insure.
 Midsize and larger sedans are good bets.
 Prioritize safety features like side and curtain air bags and electronic stability control when choosing a car for your teen, even if that means buying a newer car than you anticipated.
-Sports cars (an invitation to speed), luxury cars (pricey to repair), and SUVs (greater rollover risk) cost more to insure.
+Sports cars (an invitation to speed), luxury cars (pricey to repair) and SUVs (greater rollover risk) cost more to insure.